EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 For explanation of Cache-Control HTTP directives, see the `Cache-Control spec`_.

-(Note that the caching middleware already sets the cache header's max-age with the value of the ``CACHE_MIDDLEWARE_SECONDS`` setting.
+(Note that the caching middleware already sets the cache header\'s max-age with the value of the ``CACHE_MIDDLEWARE_SECONDS`` setting.
 If you use a custom ``max_age`` in a ``cache_control`` decorator, the decorator will take precedence, and the header values will be merged correctly.)

-If you want to use headers to disable caching altogether, ``django.views.decorators.cache.never_cache`` is a view decorator that adds headers to ensure the response won't be cached by browsers or other caches.
+If you want to use headers to disable caching altogether, ``django.views.decorators.cache.never_cache`` is a view decorator that adds Example::
-Example::

     from django.views.decorators.cache import never_cache